apetkau/microbial-informatics-2014/labs/mst/README.md

 ### Step 5: Visualizing Data

 1. Double-click on the **Isolate Data** item under the **Datasets** panel to the left.
-This should bring up a table of the isolate data that was loaded from the **lab1-snp-strains.tsv** file.
+This should bring up a table of the isolate data that was loaded from the *lab1-snp-strains.tsv* file.

-2. We can select which categories of data to annotate on the minimum spanning tree from this view.
-To annotate the *Location* data on to the minimum spanning tree, select all rows from the *Location* column.
+2. We can select which categories of data to display on the minimum spanning tree from this view.
+To display the **Location** data on to the minimum spanning tree, select all rows from the **Location** column.
 Click on the **View** button at the top right.
-This should display a pie chart giving a breakdown of the locations at the bottom.
+This should display a pie chart giving a breakdown of the locations of each strain.

     ![lab1-visualizing-location.jpg](images/lab1-visualizing-location.jpg)

 3. Double-click on the **goeBURST Full MST** item in the **Datasets** panel.
 This should bring you back to the minimum spanning tree view.
-This should now be colored based on the location of each sequence type.
+This should now be coloured based on the location of each sequence type.

     ![lab1-mst-location.jpg](images/lab1-mst-location.jpg)

 ### Questions

-1. Using a similar procedure as in *Step 5* annotate the minimum spanning tree with the year of collection instead of the location.
+1. Using a similar procedure as in **Step 5** please display the year of collection data on the minimum spanning tree.
 You will have to reset the selection from the **Isolate Data** table in **Step 5.1** by clicking on the **Reset** button.
-Then you can select the **Year** column in the table to view.
+You can then select the **Year** column in the table to view.
 Which is the most common year represented?
 Which is the least common year?

-2. The *Level* selection can be used to define the maximum level nodes can be connected to be part of the same tree.
-For the figure we generated, this can be interpreted as the maximum SNP distance to be considered part of the same group or cluster.
+2. The **Level** selection can be used to define the maximum distance between nodes to be considered part of the same tree.
+For the data we have been working with, this can be interpreted as the maximum SNP distance to be considered part of the same group or cluster.
 Adjust the level to 20 and to 15.
 Which are the main isolates that are left out at each level cutoff?

 [Answers](Answers.md)